maxijonson/gpt-turbo/README.md

 - Keeps track of message history sent to OpenAI's API to enable conversation continuation.
 - Easily access the estimated cost of your conversations before sending them to OpenAI's API.
 - Easily access the estimated cost of the cumulative usage of your conversation as it progresses.
-- Built with entirely with TypeScript
+- Built entirely with TypeScript

 ## Pre-requisites